Thunder headlining NBA's opening night, Christmas schedule for this season

 Opening night

 NBC’s return to the NBA broadcast world officially starts with opening night on Oct.
-21, when the Thunder will receive their championship rings before playing host to Durant and the Rockets in the first game of the season.
+21, when the Thunder (favored by 6.5 points) will receive their championship rings before playing host to Durant and the Rockets in the first game of the season.

 MLK Day